The Return of Fauna in a Planted Forest

 Southern Caracara (Caracara plancus) in the RPPN Bulcão Farm (2012) by Instituto Terra's Collection/Photo by Leonardo MerçonInstituto Terra

-The recovery actions promoted by Instituto Terra go beyond planting trees.
-It involves the protection against fire and also hunters, as well as environmental education, showing the community around the importance of conservation and recovery of flora and fauna in the region.
+The restoration promoted by Instituto Terra goes beyond planting trees.
+It involves protection against fire and hunters, as well as environmental education, demonstrating to the community the importance of conservation and the recovery of flora and fauna in the region.

 Yellow-headed Caracara (Milvago chimachima), Instituto Terra's Collection/Photo by Leonardo Merçon, 2012, From the collection of: Instituto Terra